X

 Workshop Formats for Prototyping Sessions

-Workshops are an effective method to develop ideas together and create prototypes.
+Workshops are an effective way to develop ideas together and create prototypes.
 Plan structured sessions to achieve maximum results.
 Use techniques like brainstorming, design sprints, and rapid prototyping to generate creative solutions and quickly implement them.

 Measurement and Evaluation